 Have you heard of the movie The Karate Kid?
 There's a scene where Miyagi, a karate master, doesn't teach the main character karate from the beginning, but instead has him wax a car and paint a fence.
 By ingraining the movements necessary for karate into his body, the main character unknowingly picks up karate, ultimately laying the groundwork for him to become a master

-Adventure Mountain is also mindful of this.
-Skis will not turn unless you put weight on your outside foot.
-In the "Bell Bell" zone on the special stage, if you place a bell on the right side of the tube ring, simply ringing it will automatically force you to put weight on your outside foot.
+This Adventure Mountain course is designed with that in mind.
+Skis won't turn unless you put weight on your outside ski.
+In the "Bell Bell" zone of the special stage, if you place a bell to the right of the tube ring, ringing it will naturally force you to put weight on your outside ski.

-This design naturally connects the goal of ringing the bell with the fact that putting weight on the outside foot causes the skis to turn.
-If the tube ring is placed in a wider area, speed will naturally be adjusted, and if you create undulations there, you will be able to intuitively understand how to move in three dimensions.
+This design makes the goal of ringing the bell and the fact that skis turn when you put weight on your outside ski naturally connected.
+If you make the area where the tube ring is placed wider, the speed will naturally be adjusted, and if you create undulations there, you will intuitively learn how to move in three dimensions.

 -I see